-Responsible production has been a basis for Vietto from the very start of a label.
+Responsibility in production has been a basis for Vietto from the very start of a label.
 Products are designed to keep their attractiveness and last long in use, both esthetically and physically.
 In the early days, Vietto used mostly upcycled materials, and they still play a certain role in the production.
 As the business has increased, also other sources of ethical materials have been introduced.
 Production has also kept in Finland to ensure it’s ethicalness.
+Vietto is included in Finix project’s (Aalto university) #kestävävaate -campaign’s list of recommended companies, read more here.

 All Vietto products are manufactured entirely in Finland.
 Most of the garments are sewn in small series as atelier work in Malminkartano, Helsinki.
-The subcontractor is a dressmaker’s shop named Ompelimo M.Suvinen, where machines run with wind power.
-Vietto clothing is also sewn by a small company called Sik-Sak Tupa in Hattula.
+The subcontractor is a dressmaker’s shop named Ompelimo M.Suvinen.
+Vietto clothing was also sewn by a small company called Sik-Sak Tupa in Hattula for several years, nowadays production is in Tampere at SNT-Group.

 Most of the organic cotton, bamboo/lycra and different kind of merino wool knits that Vietto uses are knitted by Orneule in Orivesi, Finland.
 The origin of organic cotton fiber is Turkey, merino wool comes from South Africa and the source of bamboo is Asia, exact country is not known.
 Merino wool is mulesing-free which means that it’s more ethical from the point of view of animal welfare.